 Assuming partial funding of a minimum of 120 hours from Carl Perkins for our most urgent priorities, 200 hours will fund some urgent curriculum development needs.
-Partial funding will delay important collaboration with Mathematics, developing the Electrical Fundamentals curriculum, the next step in developing online resources for Astronomy courses, and the development of new courses.
+Partial funding will delay important collaboration with Mathematics, the next step in developing online resources for Astronomy courses, bringing back dropped courses, and the development of new courses.